gschiavodev/cop4710-database-project/README.md

 ## Run Locally

 To run the webserver, simply install Docker Desktop, this is a very popular software and not invasive.
 This will let you run programs in an isolated container for security and portability.
-In this project there are three containers, one php:7.4-apache, mysql:latest, and phpmyadmin:latest.
+In this project there are three containers: (the webserver) php:7.4-apache, (the DBMS) mysql:latest, (an admin utility) phpmyadmin:latest.
 Simply run the following commands from the terminal within the project's root directory.

 To start the webserver:
 ```bash